 Quite nice – A term used to compliment someone’s MOC.

 Rainbow Warrior – Same as BOLOCs and builds using every colour available to hand.

-RLFM – “Registered LEGO Fan Media”.
+RLFM – Part of the LEGO Ambassador program.
+“Registered LEGO Fan Media”.
 A new term used by TLG to denote an officially recognised online site, that covers LEGO reviews, news etc. Now used for prominent LEGO bloggers.
 In-fact, BrickBanter.com is an RLFM.
 Welcome!

-RLOC – “Registered LEGO Online Community”.
+RLOC – Also an Ambassador term.
+“Registered LEGO Online Community”.
 Another new term used by TLG to denote an officially recognised online LEGO community such as an Instagrammer or YouTuber.

 Set – General term, a product released by TLG containing parts, instructions, and most of the time, Minifigures.

 SHEFOL – “She-(Female)-Fan-of-LEGO”.
 (See also AFFOL and FAFOL.)

 Sig-fig – AFOL Minifigure version of themselves, both physically and virtual (avatar) in online communities.

 SNOT – “Studs Not On Top” is a technique that is used to hide studs by either connecting LEGO elements on their sides or upside down.